-Fig. 1: An illustration of cellular network architecture and data monitoring system.
+Fig. 1.
+An illustration of cellular network architecture and data monitoring system.

-A. Data Monitoring in Cellular Networks
+3.1 Data Monitoring in Cellular Networks

 Fig. 1 shows the architecture of a typical cellular network monitoring system.
-To facilitate network management, a monitoring system is deployed for operators to analyse data traffic, monitor network performance and detect anomalies.
+To facilitate network management, a monitoring system is deployed for operators to analyze data traffic, monitor network performance and detect anomalies.
 The monitoring system consists of a detector and a central.
 The detector is deployed in the packet core and the central is deployed in the Network Operations Center (NOC).
 Every packet sent by a mobile device will be monitored on the interface between the Packet Data Serving Node (PDSN) / Serving Gateway (S-GW) and Home Agent (HA) / Packet Data Network Gateway (P-GW) in CDMA and LTE networks.
 The monitoring system records important information for network diagnosis and forensics.
 Each record contains bidirectional flow information with the following key fields: source / destination pair by IP and / or International Mobile Station Equipment Identification (IMEI) / International Mobile Subscriber Identification (IMSI) or Network Access Identifier (NAI) / Electronic Serial Number (ESN) / Mobile Station Identifier (MSID), application(s) and wireless network resources consumed (e.g., traffic volume, airtime, connection setup counts).

-B. Dataset Description
+3.2 Dataset Description

-Our dataset was collected by a major cellular carrier in a big city of China.
-Each entry records a unique anonymized user ID, the flow create time, the flow connected cell tower ID, App ID, device type ID, uplink traffic and downlink traffic.
+Our dataset was collected by a major cellular carrier in a big city of China as a large structured flow-level data table.
+Each entry in the table records the user ID, the flow create time, the flow connected cell tower ID, App ID, device type ID, uplink traffic and downlink traffic.
+To protect the privacy, (i) The user ID is anonymized by hashing the IMEI / IMSI which is unique for each device. (ii) All of the researchers have been authorized by the cellular network operator to utilize the dataset for research purposes, and are bounded by strict non disclosure agreements. (iii) We store all the data in a secure off-line server and only the aggregated traffics for cell towers are accessible for our researchers.
+Application types are classified by analyzing the HTTP header, the host name and HTTP referrer for HTTP packages and the host name for HTTPS packages.
 In our study, we exploit downlink traffic for analysis.
-Table I summarizes the basic statistics for the dataset.
-To the best of our knowledge, the dataset is the one of the largest urbanscale cellular traffic dataset in terms of the number of mobile users and cell towers.
+Table 1 summarizes the basic statistics for the dataset.
+Fig. 2 visualizes all available cell towers in our dataset.

+Since each record corresponds to each flow between the devices and the cellular towers whenever active or passive network activities, the dataset is much fine-grained and covers people in the whole city.
+To the best of our knowledge, the dataset is the one of the largest urban-scale cellular traffic dataset in terms of the number of mobile users and cell towers.
 The wide coverage in mobile users and cell towers promises to capture comprehensive varieties and spatial dynamics in cellular traffic patterns.